privacyguides/privacyguides.org/docs/linux-desktop/hardening.en.md

 ## Linux Pluggable Authentication Modules (PAM)

 There is also further hardening to [PAM](https://en.wikipedia.org/wiki/Linux_PAM) to secure authentication to your system.
-[14.
-PAM](https://madaidans-insecurities.github.io/guides/linux-hardening.html#pam) has some tips on this.
+[This guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html#pam) has some tips on this.

 On Red Hat distributions you can use [`authselect`](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_authentication_and_authorization_in_rhel/configuring-user-authentication-using-authselect_configuring-authentication-and-authorization-in-rhel) to configure this e.g.: